MalahatNation/governance-library/local-education-agreement.md

 **"Dogwood Certificate or Diploma"** means the British Columbia Certificate of Graduation that is awarded by the Minister to a student upon successful completion of the provincial graduation requirements, as set out in the provincial Graduation Program and, for greater clarity, does not include an Adult Dogwood.

 **"Early Leaver Prevention Plan"** means a plan of student supports, services or accommodations developed and implemented, where parental consent has been provided, in a manner consistent with the Attendance Protocol and with the purpose of re-engaging the Nation Student and re-establishing strong attendance.
-The Plan applies where a Nation Student misses more than 10% of scheduled classes in a month and will address academic, behavioural, attendance and any other relevant issues and will include interventions to be undertaken by the school, Nation and Parents.
+The Plan applies where a Nation Student misses more than 10% of scheduled classes in a month and will address academic, behavioral, attendance and any other relevant issues and will include interventions to be undertaken by the school, Nation and Parents.

-**"Early Leavers"** eans a student who has missed at least 50% of a term or semester.
+**"Early Leavers"** means a student who has missed at least 50% of a term or semester.

-**"Early Leavers Fund"** eans a fund administered by the Nation pursuant to their Financial Administrative Law with input from the District that will be used exclusively for supporting re-entry and/or any and all alternative education options to give the student the best chance for success.
+**"Early Leavers Fund"** means a fund administered by the Nation pursuant to their Financial Administrative Law with input from the District that will be used exclusively for supporting re-entry and/or any and all alternative education options to give the student the best chance for success.

 **"Evergreen (School Completion) Certificate"** is a school leaving certificate intended to celebrate success in learning that is not recognized in a Certificate of Graduation (Dogwood Diploma).
 It is used to recognize the accomplishments of students with special needs and an Individual Education Plan, who have met the goals of their education program, other than graduation (and not all students with special needs should be in an Evergreen Certificate Program.)
 The Evergreen Certificate is not a graduation credential; students who receive an Evergreen have not graduated.
 The Evergreen represents the completion of personal learning goals but does not represent graduation.